Monday 9:00 h. 29,00 € / Adult y 20,00 € / Child (3-11 years)

-- Transport by bus
+- Modern bus transportation

-- Accompanying guide during the whole excursion.
+- Accompanying guide throughout the trip

 * Pepe Tours reserves the right to change the itinerary and the order of the excursions for organizational reasons.
 Note.
 In order to confirm the departure from Almerimar, a minimum number of participants is required.
 In case we cannot form the group, you must come to Roquetas de Mar or your booking might be canceled and we will proceed on refunding.